tomasbedrich/pycaching/README.md

-# PyCaching - Geocaching.com website crawler
+# PyCaching - Geocaching for Python

 A Python interface for working with Geocaching.com website.
 I've used some code from two packages: